 - proton pump inhibitors (PPIs), which affect the production of acid in your stomach

-Your GP will also need to ensure that the underlying cause of your anaemia is treated so that anaemia does not become a recurrent problem.
+Your GP will also need to ensure the underlying cause of your anaemia is treated so anaemia does not become a recurrent problem.

-For example, if non-steroidal anti-inflammatory drugs (NSAIDs) are causing bleeding in your stomach, your GP may prescribe an alternative type of medicine, which will help minimise the risk of stomach bleeding.
+For example, if non-steroidal anti-inflammatory drugs (NSAIDs) are causing bleeding in your stomach, your GP may prescribe an alternative type of medicine to help minimise the risk of stomach bleeding.

 Heavy periods (menorrhagia) can also be treated in a number of different ways, using both medicines and special internal devices.

-Your GP will ask you to return for a check-up two to four weeks after you have started taking your iron supplements.
-At this appointment, your GP will be able to assess whether you have responded to the treatment.
-They will do this by taking a blood sample and testing it for the level of haemoglobin (a protein that transports oxygen).
+Your GP will ask you to return for a check-up two to four weeks after you have started taking iron supplements to assess how well you have responded to the treatment.
+Your haemoglobin levels will be checked in a blood test.

-If the result of the blood test shows an improvement, you will be asked to return in two to four months for a further blood test to ensure that your haemoglobin levels have returned to normal.
+If the result of the blood test shows an improvement, you will be asked to return in two to four months for a further blood test.

-Once your haemoglobin levels and red blood cells (cells that contain haemoglobin) are normal, your GP will usually recommend that you continue taking iron supplements for three months to help replenish the iron stores in your body.
+Once your haemoglobin levels and red blood cells are normal, your GP will usually recommend you continue taking iron supplements for three months to help replenish the iron stores in your body.

 After this, depending on the cause of your iron deficiency anaemia, you should be able to stop taking the supplements.
 Your condition will then be monitored every three months for one year.